 Even by the relatively low standards of movie tie-in games, The Amazing Spider-Man 2 is a weak entry.
 It makes a strong first impression with vibrant graphics in an open-world setting, but absolutely everything else about it is underwhelming, bland, or outright frustrating.
 Most of the problems are fundamental and extend from the game’s own lofty ambitions.
 An open-world setting demands that Spidey swing freely, which works just fine so long as he’s heading in a straight line.

 Captain America: The Winter Soldier is dominating the box office rankings, The Amazing Spider-Man 2 is due out in a couple weeks, and X-Men: Days of Future Past is just around the corner.
 Big superhero movies often also mean big superhero games, and the genre’s improved significantly since the last time we took a look in early 2012—many of the games listed then were barely decent.
 Some stinkers have still come in the last couple of years, but mostly we’ve seen an array of solid-or-better games based on comic heroes.
-Here’s a selection of eight enjoyable iOS games where you can battle crime and wield some powered-up muscle.
+Here’s a selection of seven enjoyable iOS games where you can battle crime and wield some powered-up muscle.